MyTooliT/iFTool/ReadMe.md

 ### CrossOver

+The preparation steps below should be the same, regardless of if you want to use the IFTool manually or use this script:

 1. Open the CrossOver application
 2. Go to “CrossOver” → “Settings…” (<kbd>⌘</kbd> + <kbd>,</kbd>)
 3. Disable “Launch Installer Assistant when CrossOver opens a .exe file”